steelegbr/alldaydj/ReadMe.md

  - ADDJ_ALLOWED_HOSTS - The hosts we are permitted to make requests from.
 Default to an empty list.
  - ADDJ_LANG_CODE - The language code we're installed with.
 Defaults to en-gb.
  - ADDJ_TIMEZONE - The server timezone.
 Defaults to UTC.
+ - ADDJ_USERS_DOMAIN - Base URL to match tenants on.

 A simple shell script that exports the environment variables should be enough for dev work.
 Remember to execute it correctly inside the Python virtualenv: